 We also offer interactive data tools for over 200 countries with data from The World Bank, the United Nations, the International Monetary Fund, the U.S. Energy Information Administration, UNESCO, the World Economic Forum, and many other sources.
+Visitors can compare countries and track their development over time.
 All of the data on the website are available for download.
 All of the charts can be downloaded without registration.

-Neven Valev is a Ph.D. economist with a doctorate from Purdue University and over 10 years of professional experience on the economics faculty of the Andrew Young School of Policy Studies in Atlanta, GA.
+Neven Valev is a Ph.D. economist with a doctorate from Purdue University and over 10 years professional experience on the economics faculty of the Andrew Young School of Policy Studies in Atlanta, GA.
 Neven specializes in international finance and the role of finance for economic development.
 Over the years he has taught classes on macroeconomics and international economics to undergraduate, Master’s, MBA, and Ph.D. students and has participated as a chair or a member of the dissertation committees of more than 40 graduate students.
-More information about Neven can be found at nevenvalev.com.
+More information about Neven can be found at his Google Scholar page and personal site.
 Franziska Bieri has a Ph.D. in sociology from Emory University.
 She specializes in globalization and the role of the non-profit sector in resolving international social issues.
 Franziska has published a number of academic articles and a widely read book on the Kimberley Process regulating the global diamond trade.
-She is a Senior Researcher at the University of Basel in Switzerland and has extensive experience with distance education and e-learning, teaching online courses for the University of Maryland University College.
-More information about Franziska can be found at franziskabieri.com.
+She is on the faculty of the Ph.D.
+Global Leadership program at Indiana Tech teaching research methodology classes and advising doctoral students.
+More information about Franziska can be found at Indiana Tech and her personal site.
 Menna Bizuneh holds a Ph.D. in Economics from Georgia State University.
 Her research focuses on the European Monetary Union, economic integration in Africa, and the choice between various exchange rate regimes.
 Menna is an Assistant Professor of Economics at Pitzer College in California and teaches classes on international economics, macroeconomics, and economic development.
 More information about Menna can be found here.
-Our team also includes many students who have worked as interns in all aspects of the development of the website.